 - Form D8 (including joint application) (divorce, dissolution or (judicial) separation application) – the form that you complete when you want to apply for a divorce

-- Form D8B (answer to divorce petition) – this form is completed by the recipient if they wish to dispute the divorce application
+- Form D8B (answer to divorce application) – this form is completed by the recipient if they wish to dispute the divorce application

 - Form D10 (response to a divorce, dissolution or (judicial) separation application) – the form that is sent to the spouse of the applicant when the court receives the divorce petition

 - Form A (application for a financial order) – the form you complete when you are applying for financial provision, such as a financial order

 - Form E (financial statement) – the form that details all your income, expenditure, assets and liabilities when applying for a financial order

 - Form C100 (application for child arrangements order) – the form that is completed when you want to create legally binding rules regarding the care of children

 - Form FM1 – a form that confirms you have attended a mediation session or that mediation is not applicable in your case.

 What documents could you bring to your meeting with a solicitor?

 Being properly prepared for your divorce or dissolution will help you navigate the process.
 If you have arranged an initial meeting with a solicitor to discuss your case, it will help if you take along the following documents:

 - Full name and address of both parties

 - Names, dates of birth and school details for all your children

 - Your marriage certificate or a certified copy (can be obtained from the Register of Births Deaths and Marriages local to your wedding)